Contact Music Director, Dr. Jeff Specht – email@example.com – for more info!

 Students (College, University or high school):

 NOTE: High school students must participate in their local school music programs if they intend to audition for the SSO.
-The SSO and Shasta Concert Symphony Orchestra (formerly Shasta Youth Symphony and Shasta Pre-Symphony) are intended to enhance a student’s musical experience, not replace their involvement in a local program.
-High School students should be enrolled in the Shasta Youth Symphony, but are welcome to also audition for the SSO if they are of a high ability level.
-College students should audition for SSO, but may find the Shasta Concert Symphony a better fit if they are at an intermediate ability level, or if they play an instrument that is more competitive, such as flute or trumpet.
+The SSO and Shasta College Concert Orchestra (A.K.A.
+Shasta Youth Symphony) are intended to enhance a student’s musical experience, not replace their involvement in a local program.
+High School students should be enrolled in the Shasta College Concert Orchestra, but are welcome to also audition for the SSO if they are of a high ability level.
+College students should audition for SSO, but may find the Concert Orchestra a better fit if they are at an intermediate ability level, or if they play an instrument that is more competitive, such as flute or trumpet.

 - Two short contrasting pieces, or excerpts of pieces, just 60-90 seconds each